Clastify logo

 Binding-energy method

-Another way to find the energy released is to compare total binding energies.
-If the total binding energy of the products is greater than that of the reactants, the difference is released, usually as kinetic energy of the products and/or photons.
-It’s the same physics as the mass-defect method, just looked at from the energy side.
+Another way to calculate the energy released is to compare total binding energies.
+If the products have a greater total binding energy than the reactants, the difference is released, usually as kinetic energy of the products and/or photons.
+This is the same physics as the mass-defect method, just looked at from the energy side.

 Why another force is needed

 A strong nuclear force is a short-range attractive interaction between nucleons that can overcome the electrostatic repulsion between protons inside a nucleus.
-Without it, Coulomb repulsion would tear apart any nucleus with more than one proton.
-Gravity is much too weak for that role.
+Without it, Coulomb repulsion would tear apart any nucleus containing more than one proton.
+Gravity is much too weak for this.

 Image

-Neutrons matter a lot in larger nuclei.
+Neutrons matter in larger nuclei.
 They add to the attractive strong interaction without adding proton–proton electrostatic repulsion.
 That is one reason heavy stable nuclei need more neutrons than protons.

-A stable nucleus is not sitting there because no forces act on it.
-It is a balance.
+So the stability of a nucleus comes from a balance, not from a quiet absence of forces.
 A star is held in a kind of balance too, but in that case inward gravity competes with outward thermal or radiation pressure.
-In a nucleus, the balance is microscopic: strong attraction against electric repulsion.
+Nuclear stability is a microscopic balance between strong attraction and electric repulsion.

 Random does not mean lawless

-That can feel awkward at first, but sample size matters.
+This feels awkward at first, until you think about sample size.
 Even a tiny source contains an enormous number of nuclei, so statistical averages are very reliable.
-One nucleus cannot be predicted; the behaviour of a large sample can.
+One nucleus is unpredictable.
+A large sample is not.

 A parent nuclide is the original unstable nuclide before decay.
 A daughter nuclide is the nuclide produced by the decay.
-If that daughter is also unstable, more decays may follow in a decay chain, a series of radioactive decays leading eventually towards greater stability.
+If the daughter is also unstable, further decays may occur; this sequence is a decay chain, a series of radioactive decays leading eventually towards greater stability.

 Alpha, beta and gamma changes

-A gamma photon is a high-frequency photon released by a nucleus when it drops from an excited nuclear energy state to a lower energy state.
-Gamma emission changes the nucleus’s energy state, but it does not change its proton number or nucleon number.
+A gamma photon is a high-frequency photon emitted by a nucleus when it moves from an excited nuclear energy state to a lower energy state.
+Gamma emission changes the nucleus’s energy state, but not its proton number or nucleon number.

 Image

-The guide does not require the weak nuclear force as an explanatory mechanism, so for beta decay we focus on the observed nuclear changes and conservation rules rather than the deeper interaction.
+The guide does not require the weak nuclear force as an explanatory mechanism.
+For beta decay, then, use the observed nuclear changes and conservation rules rather than the deeper interaction.

 Balancing nuclear equations

 A nuclear equation has to conserve nucleon number and charge number.
-The quick check is simple: add the top numbers on each side, then do the same for the bottom numbers.
+The quick check is simple: add the top numbers on each side, then do the same with the bottom numbers.

 For alpha decay, use this pattern: